Florida Atlantic University: Campus

-Florida Atlantic University's geographical distribution is located on six campuses spread across Palm Beach, Broward, and St. Lucie counties.
+Florida Atlantic University operates six campuses spread across Palm Beach, Broward, and St. Lucie counties.
 The region is home to more than three million people.
 The university's main campus is located in the City of Boca Raton in Palm Beach County.
 The county is also home to the John D. MacArthur Campus located in Jupiter.
 FAU operates three campuses in the Broward County cities of Dania Beach, Davie, and Fort Lauderdale.
 Florida Atlantic University also operates a campus in the St. Lucie County city of Fort Pierce.
-In addition to students who attend classes on the universities campuses, there are 1,612 distance learning students who conduct their studies over the internet or through other means.
+In addition to students who attend classes on the university's campuses, there are 1,612 distance learning students who conduct their studies over the internet or through other means.
 These students account for 6% of the university's student body.

-FAU is a signatory of the American College & University presidents Climate Commitment Association for the Advancement of Sustainability in Higher Education.
+FAU is a signatory of the American College & University Presidents Climate Commitment and a member of the Association for the Advancement of Sustainability in Higher Education.
 This commits the institution to ensuring all new construction projects meet the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) Silver standards.
 In 2011, the College of Engineering and Computer Science Building was LEED Platinum certified.